Interop-Bridges/Windows-Azure-PHP-Scaffolders/Drupal/Readme.txt

-1) Update PATH environment variable to include PHP runtime and trunk\bin folder of Windows Azure SDK for PHP.
+1) Install Windows Azure SDK for PHP.
+Update PATH environment variable to include PHP runtime and bin folder of the Windows Azure SDK for PHP.
 You can either modify system environemnt variable or set it for a specific command windows session using following command.
+Make sure to replace correct path for PHP runtime and Windows Azure SDK for PHP.

    SET PATH=%PATH%;C:\Program Files (x86)\PHP\v5.3\;C:\phpazure4.0.2\bin